ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Transport Property Classification {#transport-props-classes}

-Note:
-: This section is subject to WG discussion on IETF-102.

 Transport Properties – whether they apply to connections, preconnections, or messages – differ in the way they affect the transport system and protocols exposed through the transport system.
 The classification proposed below emphasizes two aspects of how properties affect the transport system, so applications know what to expect: